Mature Masculine

 Active Shadow: The Orphan

-In the Orphan shadow, the energy of the Explorer becomes restless, rootless, and ungrounded.
+In the Orphan shadow, the Explorer's energy becomes restless, rootless, ungrounded.

 This looks like leaving relationships, jobs, or places whenever discomfort arises.
 Discomfort becomes a signal to flee rather than an invitation to grow.

 This is false wanderlust.
-It looks adventurous on the outside, but inside you are running—from commitment, from depth, from the hard work of staying.
+It looks adventurous on the outside, but inside we are running—from commitment, from depth, from the hard work of staying.

 Passive Shadow: The Homebody